Atlantic Canada: Economy

-Atlantic Canada's primary industries are natural resource extraction and power generation including fishing, hydroelectricity, wind power, forestry, oil, and mining.
+Atlantic Canada's primary industries are natural resource extraction and power generation, including fishing, hydroelectricity, wind power, forestry, oil, and mining.

 Fishing and the Atlantic Ocean

 The Atlantic provinces contribute a large part of Canada's fish production, with many coastal communities primarily dependent on fisheries.
-Over half of all ocean related jobs in Canada are found in Atlantic Canada with 75% of the ocean economy centered in its provinces.
-The access point for many of such fisheries being the Gulf of St. Lawrence and the Atlantic continental shelf.
-Due to the collapse of the Atlantic northwest cod fishery Canada imposed a moratorium of cod fishing in 1992.
-This affected the region significantly and caused the loss of between 30,000 and 50,000 jobs in the region which was the largest single layoff in Canadian history.
+Over half of all ocean-related jobs in Canada are found in Atlantic Canada, with 75% of the ocean economy centered in its provinces.
+The access point for many such fisheries is the Gulf of St. Lawrence and the Atlantic continental shelf.
+Due to the collapse of the Atlantic northwest cod fishery, Canada imposed a moratorium of cod fishing in 1992.
+This affected the region significantly, and caused the loss of between 30,000 and 50,000 jobs in the region, which was the largest single layoff in Canadian history.
 The Atlantic Canada Opportunities Agency is the official agency responsible for creating economic opportunities within Atlantic Canada.

 Power production

-Labrador hosts the second largest hydroelectric system in Canada at Churchill Falls where it produces 35,000 GWh of power each year.
-Elsewhere in the region wind power and hydrogen generation have begun to make a large impact on the energy landscape including exporting energy to Canada and hydrogen overseas.
+Labrador hosts the second largest hydroelectric system in Canada at Churchill Falls, where it produces 35,000 GWh of power each year.
+Elsewhere in the region, wind power and hydrogen generation have begun to make a large impact on the energy landscape, including exporting energy to Canada and hydrogen overseas.

 Resources

-The region is host to parts of Canada's eastern boreal forests which were historically used for timber production and boat production.
+The region is host to parts of Canada's eastern boreal forests, which were historically used for timber production and boat production.

-Nova Scotia has historically been an exporter of gypsum and now produces over 60% of the gypsum in Canada.
+Nova Scotia has historically been an exporter of gypsum, and now produces over 60% of the gypsum in Canada.
 In the Atlantic provinces, iron, anhydrite, salt, coal, limestone, silica, sand, quartz, marble, slate, sandstone, granite, and peat are also mined.